cmoxley1/logstash/readme.md

     }
 }
 ```
 I used  https://grokdebug.herokuapp.com/ to help me debug my GROK filter.
-This is where I made mistakes that took me awhile to figure out.
+This is where I made mistakes that took me a while to figure out.
 At the time I did not know it was typos in my code plus the GROK filter that was wrong.
-Just because the GROK debugger will let you do something does not mean logstash will let you while actual running the code.
-This made me think it was a issue I was having on my MAC, so I switched to my Windows machine which introduced issues like using / in the path variable and not \ .
+Just because the GROK debugger will let you do something does not mean logstash will run the code.
+This made me think it was an issue I was having on my MAC, so I switched to my Windows machine, which introduced issues like using / in the path variable and not \ .

-Here is my first attempt at my GROK filter
+Here is my first attempt at a GROK filter
 ```CONF
 {TIMESTAMP_ISO8601:timestamp} %{DATA:UNWANTED} %{DATA:UNWANTED} \- \- alertname=\"%{QS:description}\"
 computername=\"%{QS:hostname}\"  computerip=\"%{IP:source_ip}\" severity=%{QS:severity}" }
  #mutate {
 ```
 I later learned that there are better options to use and the GROK does not like escapes.
-I beleive I saw them in dissect examples.
-(I could be wrong.)
+I believe I saw them in dissect examples, although I could be wrong.

 Also using QUOTEDSTRING(QS) introduced the problem of removing quotes I did not know how to remove.
 ```